phovea/phovea.github.io/contributors/prereqs.md

 ## Client

-Client-side code is written in [Typescript](https://www.typescriptlang.org/) and then compiled down to Javascript.
-Typescript adds a typesystem to Javascript, and also lets you use features of the newest versions of the ECMAScript even on older browsers.
+Client-side code is written in [TypeScript](https://www.typescriptlang.org/) and then compiled down to Javascript.
+TypeScript adds a typesystem to Javascript, and also lets you use features of the newest versions of the ECMAScript even on older browsers.
 As part of the build process, multiple libraries are combined using [Webpack](https://webpack.github.io/).